sarikasurampudi/oml/oml4py-adb/get-started/get-started.md

 	 ![OML option in ADB Console tool](images/oml-ui-tool-adb-console.png " ")

-	  > **Note:** If you are are using a **Paid Account** and depoyed a **Paid Autonomous Database** you would also see an additional column that show any customizations made to the compute power available specifically to OML jobs, along with the  `Max idle time` defined to release those resources.
+	  > **Note:** If you are are using a **Paid Account** and deployed a **Paid Autonomous Database** you would also see an additional column that show any customizations made to the compute power available specifically to OML jobs, along with the  `Max idle time` defined to release those resources.
 	   ![OML option in ADB Console tool Paid Account](images/oml-ui-tool-adb-console-paid.png " ")

 5. You should be in the Sign In page for OML. <if type="livelabs">Sign in with the **`OMLUSER`** using the password **`AAbbcc123456`**. </if><if type="livelabs-ocw23">Sign in with the **`OMLUSER`** using the password **`AAbbcc123456`**. </if><if type="freetier">Enter the **`OMLUSER`** credentials using the password that you used earlier when creating the users.
 Then click the blue **Sign in** button.</if><if type="freetier-ocw23">Enter the **`OMLUSER`** credentials using the password that you used earlier when creating the users.
 Then click the blue **Sign in** button.</if>